 Education and Outreach Subcommittee (EOS)

-The mission of EOS is to provide a forum
+The mission of EOS is to coordinate outreach and education activities among the network and

 The specific charges of EOS are: